Ferrari to pilot 'Back on Track' employee screening for coronavirus

 But any reopening of industry is expected to be gradual and subject to a series of conditions being put in place to protect staff from the risk of infection.

-As part of the Back on Track plan Ferrari, controlled by the Agnelli family’s holding group Exor (EXOR.MI), said it would offer its workers blood tests, on a voluntary basis, to screen for COVID-19.
+As part of the Back on Track plan Ferrari, controlled by the Agnelli family’s holding group Exor, said it would offer its workers blood tests, on a voluntary basis, to screen for COVID-19.

 The tests will also be offered to cohabiting family members and to the staff of suppliers working at the company, it said.